blaenk/blaenk.github.com/source/about/index.markdown

 ---

 {% img right /images/me.png 128 %}
-I am Jorge Israel Peña, also known as Blaenk Denum.
-I am a software developer self-taught from the age of 12 with a Bachelor of Science in Computer Science.
+I'm Jorge Israel Peña, also known as Blaenk Denum.
+I'm a software developer self-taught from the age of 12 with a Bachelor of Science in Computer Science.
 I currently live in Southern California.
 I speak English, Spanish, and French.
 My areas of interest are [Artificial Intelligence](http://en.wikipedia.org/wiki/Artificial_intelligence), [Machine Learning](http://en.wikipedia.org/wiki/Machine_learning), and [Digital Signal Processing](http://en.wikipedia.org/wiki/Digital_signal_processing).
-More specifically, I am interested in combining of each of these to create beautiful audio visualizations.
+More specifically, I'm interested in combining of each of these to create beautiful audio visualizations.

 I try to be pragmatic when it comes to software development.
 I prefer not to be opinionated with regards to any particular technology, knowing that it's constantly evolving.
 Instead I use what works best for any given situation.
 In this spirit, I acknowledge and defer to experience.
 As a testament to this mindset, my PC triple-boots Windows 8, Arch Linux, and Mac OS X Mountain Lion.
 I use each one for different things.